 In the fast-paced and often unstable world we live in today, it is more important than ever to possess mental resilience.
 But what does that mean?
 It means prioritising your mental health and being able to self-regulate your emotions and respond to situations effectively rather than react to them.
 It also means defining what a successful life means to you and having the courage to live that out, no matter the pushback.

-To develop mental resiliency, you need to put in the hard work and trust that the time and energy you are investing into yourself will be worth it in the long-run.
+To develop mental resilience, you need to put in the hard work and trust that the time and energy you are investing in yourself will be worth it in the long-run.
 Without a doubt, when things get rough, you will have your well-developed mental strength to rely on and get you through.